dougblack/nextbus/README.md

 Vidhur's Planned Changes

-- Fix support for blue/red Fitten Route [Done]
-- Fix times for buses [Done, Need verification]
+- Fix times for buses [Done, need verification]
 - Change static modifiers to private [Done]
 - Removed same route for "other route" popup.
 [Done]
+- Added support for Emory route [Done, needs verification]
+- Fix support for stops that have different tags for different routes, but are the same.
+(Like fitten_a for blue and fitten for red) [Exploring options]
+- Update the JSON data [work in progress]

 ==========
 An Android client for the Georgia Tech Nextbus stop service.